relloyd/halfpipe/README.md

 #### B) Bring You Own Client

 Download one of the Release binaries and add it to your target environment.
 Copy the plugins to `/usr/local/lib` to get started.
 If you don't want Oracle or ODBC functionality you should be good to just use the `hp` standalone binary.
 If you want Oracle functionality via the Oracle plugin, you'll need the Oracle Instant Client installed and on your PATH.
 If you get an error like `hp: error while loading shared libraries: libclntsh.so.19.1: cannot open shared object file: No such file or directory` ensure your ORACLE_HOME environment variable is set and the OCI library is accessible.
-If you follow Oracle's Instant Client set-up instructions and check that SQL*Plus works, you should be good to go.
+Follow Oracle's Instant Client set-up instructions and check SQL*Plus works then you should be good to go.
 The ODBC plugin requires unixODBC libraries.
 Run the `configure.sh` script to learn how to set up basic connections.

 ## Quick Start